-The Annual Public Meeting in early March agreed to conduct a Lapwing and Curlew survey in 2017, to complement similar surveys carried out by other Community Wildlife Groups in different parts of the Shropshire Hills.
+The Annual Public Meeting in March 2017 agreed to conduct a Lapwing and Curlew survey to complement similar surveys carried out by other Community Wildlife Groups in different parts of the Shropshire Hills.
 The AGM of the Church Stretton Branch of the Shropshire Ornithological Society also agreed to support the survey.

 An area was selected where these species were found breeding in the 2008-13 Shropshire Bird Atlas, comprising 30 2×2 kilometre squares on the Ordnance Survey National Grid, known as “tetrads”.

 A well-publicised planning meeting to explain the project and the reasons for it, and recruit surveyors, was held on 15 March 2017.
 Surveyors were recruited for each of the 30 squares, and were asked to make three visits, around 1 April, 1 May and mid-June, at times convenient to them, with visits concentrating on habitats where the species might be found, and lasting around three hours each.
 The surveys were conducted from Public Rights of Way, unless individual surveyors obtained landowners permission to leave them.
 Survey maps and recording instructions were supplied.
 A practical fieldwork training meeting was held for those that wanted one.